SfTI-Robotics/SfTI-Robotics.github.io/Python.md

 ### [`zip()`](https://www.programiz.com/python-programming/methods/built-in/zip)

-take an iterator object and returns an iterator of tuple that are aggregated.
+Takes an iterator object and returns an iterator of tuple that are aggregated.

 Example:
 ```